-Like any dabbing device, most of the decision making when choosing a silicone nectar collector comes down to personal preferences.
+Like any dabbing tool, most of the decision making when choosing a silicone nectar collector comes down to personal preferences.
 However, this does not mean there are not any other things you need to think about.
 In fact, there are two key areas you need to keep in mind when choosing the best silicone nectar collector.

 Nectar collectors tend to fall into two different classes - wet and dry.
 Dry nectar collectors do not use water, while wet silicone nectar collectors have a chamber the user fills with water to help filter the vapor.
 This provides less harsh of a hit for users and helps to cool down the vapor before inhalation from the smoker.

 The second area to keep in mind is the tip of the nectar collector.
 Unless you are purchasing a kit, you need to think about what type of material you want to use.
-In most cases, there are three main tip materials - glass, titanium, and quartz.
+In most cases, there are three main tip materials -ceramic, titanium, and quartz.
 While there are die-hard users for each tip type, many users tend to choose titanium.
 While titanium can slightly alter the flavor of the concentrate, they take less time to heat up and tend to last much longer than other tip materials.

 Silicone nectar collectors are a type of hand-held device used for smoking oil and wax concentrates.
 When in use, nectar collectors are smoked in a vertical position (rather than the 90-degree angle used by dab rigs).
 Each device consists of a mouthpiece (also referred to as the neck), a chamber (or body), and a tip.
 The mouthpiece is detachable to allow for easy cleanup and storage.
 The body of the silicone nectar collector is where the percolator is housed.
 The vapor travels through this section to be filtered and cooled down prior to reaching your mouth for inhalation.